 Brandon Day is an Oregonian through and through, growing up in Salem.
 After high school, Brandon moved to Portland where he attended Portland State University and earned degrees in Management, as well as Supply and Logistics.
 Since falling into the wine industry in 2013, Brandon has been involved in vineyard management, production, hospitality, marketing, and sales.
 When he is not enduring the labors of the craft beverage, he's out enjoying the great Pacific Northwest hiking, hunting, and fishing.
 Meet Brandon in the tasting room or see him soon in an establishment near you bringing a keg of 1859 Cider.

-Lizz Wells comes to us from North Carolina and just recently landed in Oregon.
+Lizz Wells comes to us from North Carolina and recently landed in Oregon.
 Lizz brings a most creative background with her extensive experience in the arts.
 She has a Bachelor's and Master's degree in Fine Arts from East Carolina University and Rutgers University, respectively.
-Anyone will notice her observant, talented eye for our social media.
-Her experience in the service industry is obvious to patrons in the taproom and for coordinating any events.
-Chat with Lizz and you'll find out in an instant why we're so glad she made the trek across the country and landed in our shop.
+She’s currently pursuing the Graduate Certificate in Nonprofit Management.
+Anyone will notice her observant, talented eye for our social media, as well as her ability to create unique events for our taproom.
+Chat with Lizz and you'll find out in an instant why we're so glad she made the trek across the country and joined our team.